 ** The IRS data for 2011-2018 count a total net migration loss of 963,182 New York income tax filers and their dependents to other states during the seven-year period.
 That number is a large subset of the total net out-migration estimated for the same period by the Census Bureau, which also considers a variety of sources and methodologies not limited to tax return data.

 The IRS data show Florida has been the leading destination for New York out-migrants, accounting for 21.3 percent of the net total (calculated as out-migrants minus in-migrants) during the seven-year period.
 The average annual income of New Yorkers moving to Florida between 2010-11 and 2017-18 was $90,310.

-As shown in the nationwide map, Florida was the leading destination for New York out-migrants, accounting for 21.9 percent of the net total (calculated as out-migrants minus in-migrants).
-Rounding out the top 10 net destinations for New Yorkers were New Jersey (13.6 percent), North Carolina (8.1 percent), Texas (7.4 percent), California (6.7 percent), Pennsylvania (6.4 percent), Connecticut (5.3 percent), Georgia (4.5 percent), South Carolina (3.4 percent) and Virginia (3.2 percent).
+Rounding out the top 10 net destinations for New Yorkers were New Jersey (15.5 percent), Pennsylvania (7.1 percent), North Carolina (8.1 percent), California (6.4 percent), Texas (6.1 percent), Connecticut (5.6 percent), Georgia (4.5 percent), South Carolina (3.5 percent) and Virginia (3.1 percent).
 These 10 states collectively account for 81 percent of New York’s out-migration losses.